 Control which types of mobile devices can synchronize with your organization through device access rules

 Managing mobile device access in Exchange ActiveSync

-You can control which mobile devices can synchronize with Exchange Server.
+You can control which mobile devices can synchronize.
 You do this by monitoring new mobile devices as they connect to your organization or by setting up rules that determine which types of mobile devices are allowed to connect.
 Regardless of the method you choose to specify which mobile devices can synchronize, you can approve or deny access for any specific mobile device for a specific user at any time.

 Device security features in Exchange ActiveSync

 In addition to the ability to configure security options for communications between the Exchange server and your mobile devices, Exchange ActiveSync offers the following features to enhance the security of mobile devices: